 Happy & Prosperous Himachal

 At many places, we were told that Himachal has now left Kerala behind.
 I came back and checked, well as per 2011 census Kerala is still up there followed my many North Eastern states.
-But yes Himachal has made great progress in literacy in last one decade and you can see that when you interact with people.
+But yes the state has made great progress in literacy in the last decade and you can see that when you interact with people.

 Since the state is reasonably prosperous, the migration out of Himachal is very low.
-In fact one evening I tried thinking about the number of Himachali people I have met outside Himachal.
+In fact one evening I tried thinking about the number of Himachali people I have met outside the state.
 And I could mostly remember my fellow students at Panjab University Chandigarh.
-We met many big and small entrepreneurs who had studied in Chandigarh or Delhi but have come back to Himachal after finishing their education.
+We met many big and small entrepreneurs who had studied in Chandigarh or Delhi but have come back to the state after finishing their education.
 How many states in India can boast of low migration because there is enough to employ the citizens within the state?
 To add to this the society is primarily agrarian.

 Telecommunications was extremely good till Kinnaur and in Spiti, only BSNL worked.
 Landlines are totally extinct and people seem to have forgotten that they existed ever.

 Throughout the trip, we found the minimal use of plastic bags.
 Everywhere we found cloth bags that can decompose easily even if they are thrown as such.
 In small villages like Nako, youth clubs take ownership of keeping their villages plastic free and clean.
 I saw a volunteer pick up the garbage and put it in dustbins as he took me around for the village walk.
 The eco-consciousness of Himachali’s added a layer of joy to this travel as you feel hopeful – if they can do, so can the rest of India.